 Meghan Markle recently described Her Majesty as a “shining example of feminine leadership”.
 Perhaps the most significant of all of Queen Elizabeth’s qualities was her feminine leadership style and the way she embraced change.

-As a young Queen, Elizabeth was outnumbered by men in the British government, she gained the respect of her peers and over her reign, she was successful in modernising the monarchy and a world dominated by men.
+As a young Queen, Elizabeth faced a government dominated by men, yet she earned their respect.
+Over her reign, she modernised both the monarchy and a male-dominated world.
 Even our former UK Prime Minister Tony Blair once remarked he would “share highly problematic issues with her during his weekly Prime Ministerial sittings because she offered a helpful sounding board.”

-She modernised the traditional monarchy by always displaying feminine leadership qualities over her 70 year reign – such as love, dignity and respect – qualities that differentiated her from the way her predecessors ruled and were not admired at the beginning of her reign.
+She modernised the traditional monarchy by displaying feminine leadership qualities—such as love, dignity, and respect—throughout her 70-year reign.
+These qualities set her apart from her predecessors, even though many people did not admire them at the start of her reign.

 King Charles III described his mother as “never pretending to be someone she wasn’t.
 It could have been so easy for her to rule like a King – dominating conversations, exerting her power, or making her physical presence felt.”